Sailor-Saturn/Hexagonal-Architecture-Spring-Boot-Postgres-JPA-JDBC/README.md

 # Hexagonal-Architecture-Spring-Boot-Postgres-JPA-JDBC
-Project me, Sónia Ferreira and https://github.com/SF97 did for a course of our Master's in Software Engineering.
+Project that me, Sónia Ferreira and https://github.com/SF97 did for a course of our Master's in Software Engineering.

+Basically we created a hexagonal architecture to accomodate switches between JPA and JDBC.

+You can run this project through docker.